yannbelief/readme-editing-area/2013-06-08-php-model-generator.md

 	/* the following code is omitted*/
 }
 ```
-And we can redirect the output to a file instead of the terminal screen by giving command like this:
+And we can redirect the output to a file instead of the terminal screen by giving a command like this:

 ```bash
 	$ mdlgen problem.schema.php > Problem.php